Raincloud657/noir--site/README.md

 folder to the repository root.
 Cloudflare Pages can use this default build command and automatically deploy the generated `dist` directory.
 Without building first you may just see raw text instead of the animated site.
-The landing page shows a spinning can backlit so its outline is visible.
-The can fades to black as a bold white “O” symbol spins with a moving dash.
-After the loading sequence the page cracks open to reveal a dusty rainbow marble background with loot-box plan cards in front.
-Plan data is sourced from `public/data/flavors.json` and a feedback form stores submissions locally.
+The landing page now simply displays a rotating "Ø" symbol (an "O" with a slash) in the center of the screen.
+The older prototype with the can intro and cracking marble effect has been removed for simplicity, but you can still explore the legacy files under `public/` if needed.

 The legacy static prototype still exists in `public/` for reference, including `admin.html` for editing the plan configuration (password `noir`).
 Each plan page reads from the same JSON file, so you can update product info without touching the HTML.